Developer Settler

 How do the skills compose into one workflow?

-The composition pattern is Sense → Decide → Present → Verify.
+The composition pattern is Sense -> Decide -> Guard -> Present -> Verify.
 Every multi-skill workflow respects this order, and Trail Marshal's catalog encodes it in every recipe.
 Here is the canonical execution loop:

 1. SenseTrail Intelligence.get_top_opportunities() returns ranked protocols by Trail Heat.
 Wagon Steward.get_portfolio_summary() grounds the agent in the user's actual position.
 The agent now knows the territory and the wagon's current load.

-4. Verify — Only after explicit user approval does the agent call Signal Architect.get_swap_quote() and then Signal Architect.execute_swap() with the user-signed payload.
-For the perp leg, it calls Futures Strategist.analyze_strategy() for pre-trade simulation, then Futures Strategist.execute_order() with the EIP-712 signature.
+5. Verify — Only after explicit user approval does the agent call get_swap_quote, simulate_swap_execution, and then execute_swap with the user-signed payload.
+For the perp leg, it calls analyze_futures_strategy for pre-trade simulation, then execute_perp_order with the EIP-712 signature.
+Ledger Keeper and Autonomous Operator reconcile the result.

 The pattern is recursive — every state-changing leg gets its own user signature, never a blanket approval.
 This is how an agent can run "autonomously" while still operating fully within the user's consent boundary.